vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-performance-issues.md

 Otherwise, you can identify which software is related to the identified performance issue by following the steps in [Analyze the Microsoft Protection Log](#analyze-the-microsoft-protection-log).

-You can also provide additional logs to your submission to Microsoft support by following the steps in:
+You can also provide other logs to your submission to Microsoft support by following the steps in:

 - [Capture process logs using Process Monitor](#capture-process-logs-using-process-monitor)
 - [Capture performance logs using Windows Performance Recorder](#capture-performance-logs-using-windows-performance-recorder)